jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

 Hooks for modifying data used in menus
 ======================================

-Menu classes are responsible for fetching all of the data needed for rendering a menu and providing it to template tags as and when it is needed.
+Menu classes are responsible for fetching all of the data needed for rendering a menu, and feeding it back to the various template tags as and when that data is needed.

-If you need to override a lot of behaviour, and you're comfortable with the idea of subclassing the existing classes and models to override the necessary methods, you might want to look at :ref:`custom_menu_classes`.
-But, if all you want to do is change the result of ``get_base_page_queryset()`` or ``get_base_menuitem_queryset()`` (say, to limit the links that appear based on the current user), you may find it quicker & easier to use the following hooks instead.
+If you need to override a lot of behaviour on menu classes, and you're comfortable with the idea of subclassing the existing classes and models to override the necessary methods, you might want to look at :ref:`custom_menu_classes`.
+But, if all you want to do is change the result of ``get_base_page_queryset()`` or ``get_base_menuitem_queryset()`` (say, to limit the links that appear based on the currently logged-in user's permissions), you may find it quicker & easier to use the following hooks instead.

 .. _menus_modify_base_page_queryset:

 menus_modify_base_page_queryset
 -------------------------------

-Whenever a menu needs page data (whether it be for pages selected as menu items for menu in the CMS, or for something entirely page-tree powered), it calls the ``get_base_page_queryset()`` method first to get a 'base' queryset of pages, then applies additional ``filter()`` and ``exclude()`` statements to filter the result down further, depending on what is needed.
+Whenever a menu needs ``Page`` data (whether it be for pages selected as menu items in the CMS, or for something entirely page-tree powered), it calls the ``get_base_page_queryset()`` method to get a 'base' queryset to work from, then applies additional ``filter()`` and ``exclude()`` statements to filter the result down further.

-By default, ``get_base_page_queryset()`` applies a few simple filters to prevent certain pages appearing:
+By default, ``get_base_page_queryset()`` applies a few simple filters to prevent certain pages appearing in your menus:

 .. code-block:: python